MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/developer-guide-overview.md

 ### Learning Spring Cloud Azure

-We've prepared a full list of samples to show usage.
-You can find these samples at [Spring Cloud Azure Samples](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main).
+For a full list of samples that show usage, see [Spring Cloud Azure Samples](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main).